 Hlávka received a master's degree from Georgetown University School of Foreign Service, specializing in international security and technology policy, and an undergraduate degree in international trade from the University of Economics in Prague.
 He has also joined the Hoover Institution at Stanford University and the Prague Security Studies Institute as a regulatory and security policy scholar.
 He is fluent in Czech, English, German and French.

-Jakub Hlávka, "Portfolio Society: On the Capitalist Mode of Prediction.
-By Ivan Ascher," Science and Public Policy, 2017 (forthcoming)
+Jakub Hlávka, "Book Review: 'Portfolio Society: On the Capitalist Mode of Prediction' by Ivan Ascher," Science and Public Policy, 44(6), 2017